siowyisheng/free-python-games/README.rst

 Each game is entirely independent from the others and includes comments along with a list of exercises to work through with students.
 Creativity and flexibility is important.
-There is no right or wrong way to implement a new feature or behavior!
+There is no right or wrong way to implement a new feature or behavior.
 You never know which games students will engage with best.

 .. _`Free Python Games`: http://www.grantjenks.com/docs/freegames/